 Serious training is an expensive hobby when it comes to time.
-While the majority of the positive health outcomes is usually done with two cardio sessions and two strenght sessions of less than a hour a week, improving performance for its own sake can result in multiple sessions a week, where each of it is longer than the weekly training time of genpop.
+While the majority of the non-negative health outcomes is usually done with two cardio sessions and two strenght sessions of less than a hour a week, developing positive health and improving performance for its own sake can result in multiple sessions a week, where each of it is longer than the weekly training time of genpop.
 This time is not wasted, though.
 Forceful and productive training is helpful to preserve sanity.
-You are working to some goal that's not just work and career, you make progress and bridge the disconnect from your body, brought to you by a mainly sedentary lifestyle and you certainly get magnitudes more out of it than just genpop training for health, i.e. dying later.
+You are working to some goal that's not just work and career, you make progress and bridge the disconnect from your body, brought to you by a mainly sedentary lifestyle and you certainly get magnitudes more out of it than just genpop training for non-negative health, i.e. not dying earlier.

 While I mainly chose profit towards the catchy article title, training for profit probably means a reduction or at least redistribution of training time.
 But general health and fitness is also paramount for your day to day performance.
 While this is not much of a concern when you have your regular training schedule and at least some movement to get your ass from the bed to the desk at work, at this point it is probably slowly catching up with you.
 So general fitness now likely is a factor to consider.

 Planning for walks is an obvious choice, but also fun things like rest-timed training (like the inverted Juggernaut method), complexes, high rep (20+) back-off or even warmup sets help in keeping your general fitness high.
 High rep warmups in particular, e.g. with lunges, pushups or even in the main exercises, also can make the training more effective at slightly lower loads, reducing risk of injury - if planned appropriately.
 Of course you need to consider that it takes a week or to, until you can safely perform your main training with the increased base level of fatigue.
 Which is where periodization comes into play.